black-indigenous feminism; material epistemics; multimodality.

-mei bowyer, MEd is an Arts for All, Urban Education doctoral student with a certificate in Museum Scholarship and Material Culture at the University of Maryland.
-Her art and research center critical, creative technologies to reimagine the epistemological and material functions of multimodal storytelling.
+mei bowyer, MEd is an Urban Education doctoral student at the University of Maryland.
+Her art and research is grounded in black-indigenous feminism and critical, creative technologies, reimagining the epistemological and material functions of multimodal storytelling.

 Curriculum and Instruction (EDCI) Fellow, University of Maryland.